Benito Vázquez

 Benito Andres Vázquez (1738 in Santiago de Compostela, Galicia, Spain – 1810 in St. Louis, Missouri), was a Spanish soldier and later, became an American fur trader who, while living on the western frontier, became a merchant and explorer.
-He is the father of fur trader Louis Vasquez.
+He was the father of fur trader Louis Vasquez.

 Early life

 Benito was born in Santiago de Compostela, Spain, in 1738.
 He was son of Francisco Vázquez and Maria de LaPointe.
 By that time, the Spanish Army was reorganised on the French model and the old Tercios were transformed into Regiments.
 At the age of 24, Benito was a soldier in the Infantry Regiment of León, Spain.
 In 1766 he arrived in Spanish Louisiana, with the Spanish army, destined to take over the former French possessions.
 The Spanish Louisiana was ceded to Spain by France after the British victory in the Seven Years' War, when the British gained Florida in exchange with Spain for French lands west of the Mississippi River.
 Benito came to Spanish Louisiana in the service of the governor Ulloa, under the command of Pedro Piernas They were first stationed at the Spanish fort at Natchez, then transferred to St. Louis.
 After a brief period there, they left for Cuba when Ulloa was expelled by the French rebels in Neo Orleans.
 They returned to St. Louis under the command of the new governor, Alejandro O'Reilly.
 In 1772, Benito finished his active military service shortly thereafter and began his career as a merchant and fur trader.
 He was made a militia officer and was cited for heroism for his performance against the British in the May 26, 1780 battle of St. Louis.